Saudi Arabia executes 81 prisoners in a day | DW | 12.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Saudi media reported on Saturday that 81 convicts were executed in a single day, incuding members of al-Qaida, the "Islamic State", and Houthi groups, presumably rebels allied with Iran currently fighting in Yemen.
+Saudi media reported on Saturday that 81 men were executed in a single day, including members of al-Qaida, the "Islamic State", and Houthi groups, presumably rebels allied with Iran currently fighting in Yemen.
+This is believed to be the biggest mass execution in the history of the Arab country.

 Officials said the prisoners were plotting attacks and smuggling weapons into Saudi Arabia.
 They were convicted on charges including terrorism and holding "deviant beliefs," according to state news agency SPA.